BrightsDays/brightsdays.github.io/src/pages/index.md

 # Hello! 👋

-My name is Viacheslav, and I am currently based in Tbilisi 🇬🇪.
+My name is Viacheslav, and I am currently based in Sofia 🇧🇬.

 I develop applications that help players create and manage their characters and assist game masters in running their games.
 Additionally, I create YouTube videos about old-frame Magic: The Gathering and OSR tabletop role-playing games.